 Be sure to rinse the henna completely out of your hair.
 I’ve made the mistake of not rinsing it well and it’s not fun.
 I was in the middle of a hot yoga class when black sweat started dripping from my forehead onto my white towel.
 Talk about embarrassing.

-After rinsing, apply a really good conditioner afterwards and rinse with cold water.
+After rinsing, apply a really good conditioner afterward and rinse with cold water.
+Don’t wash it for 3-4 days so the color will last longer.

 So here’s what my hair looks like.